PennyLaneAI/pennylane/doc/code/qml_fourier.rst

 |

-A similar option is the :func:`~.pennylane.fourier.box`, which produces a plot of the same format but using a box plot.
+A similar option is :func:`~.pennylane.fourier.box`, which produces a plot of the same format but using a box plot.

 A different view can obtained using the